What Is a CRM Database and Why Do You Need One?

 The question is, how do you get to know your audience better?
 Easy—by analyzing customer data.
 Your customer data can tell you a ton about your audience.
 But with that data spread out across a hundred different sources, it can be hard to analyze.

-That’s where CRM databases come in.
+That’s where CRM database software comes in.
 With a CRM database, you can learn far more about your audience.
 But what is a CRM database?
 Keep reading to find out!

 A CRM database is a platform designed to let you store all your customer data in one place.
-It stands for “customer relationship management database.”
+It stands for “customer relationship management database” and allows you to easily view, organize, and analyze your customer data.

 The way it works is that it integrates with all the third-party platforms where you generate customer data, and it then imports that data into the database.
 Within the database, you can then organize that data however you choose.

-Also, it’s worth pointing out that CRM databases rarely stand alone.
+Also, it’s worth pointing out that CRM database software rarely stands alone.
 Usually, they’re part of an overall CRM platform that also includes other tools and features for analyzing and acting on the data you gather—the database itself is just one piece of the puzzle.

-There are a few different benefits to using a customer relationship management database, but the biggest one is that—as we suggested earlier—it helps you learn more about your audience.
+There are a few different benefits to using a customer relationship management database.
+Still, the biggest one is that—as we suggested earlier—it helps you learn more about your audience.

 As you gather data about your customers, you can spend time analyzing it to learn who buys from you and what they want.
 That, in turn, helps you market to them more effectively, driving more sales overall.

-The other major benefit simply comes down to convenience.
+Another major benefit simply comes down to convenience.
 You certainly could attempt to analyze your customer data from its original source, but the thing is, your data is likely spread across several different tools.
-A CRM database gathers all of that data into one place, making it far easier to locate and analyze.
+A CRM database gathers all that data into one place, making it far easier to locate and analyze.

 There are a few different types of CRM databases out there.
-Those types mainly differ from each other in regard to how and where the data is stored.
+Those types mainly differ in how and where the data is stored.

 Here are the three main types available.

-Like on-site databases, open-source databases are stored on your company’s servers.
+Like on-site databases, you store open-source databases on your company’s servers.
 However, they’re usually far less expensive—many of them are even free.

 Of course, the drawback is that they tend to take a lot of work.
 There’s no team provided to help you manage open-source databases—you have to do it all yourself.
 That includes handling things like data security.

 Finally, you have cloud-based databases.
 In today’s world, most of the big-name CRMs are cloud-based.
-These databases aren’t stored on your servers—they’re kept in the cloud, as the name suggests.
+You wouldn’t store these databases on your servers—they’re kept in the cloud, as the name suggests.

-The advantage of cloud-based databases is that since they’re stored online, you can access them from anywhere, not just your business premises.
+The advantage of cloud-based databases is that you can access them from anywhere, not just your business premises since they’re stored online.
 These databases are usually sold by well-known companies that provide customer support, making them easier to manage.

 As we mentioned earlier, CRM databases rarely stand totally on their own.
 Most CRMs contain additional tools and features on top of the database, enabling you to do more with your customer data than just store it.
 Here are a few features you can expect to find in most CRMs.